‘Like a tsunami’: Asia reels from deadly cyclones and monsoon rains

 Indonesia, Thailand and Malaysia have also reported massive impact from the rains.

-In Indonesia, 702 people were killed and 499 remain missing after Cyclone Senyar caused catastrophic landslides and flooding on Sumatra, an island renowned for its lush rainforests, active volcanoes and a critically endangered orangutan population.
+Indonesia has revised the death toll from Cyclone Senyar down to 708, Reuters reported, after the storm lashed Sumatra, causing landslides and flooding on an island renowned for its lush rainforests, active volcanoes and a critically endangered orangutan population.

 Almost a thousand miles away on the other side of the Indian Ocean, the island of Sri Lanka is reeling from another cyclone, Ditwah, which brought the country’s worst floods in a decade, Reuters reported.